Havurah FAQ

 Havurah is the Hebrew word for a small group of friends.
 The plural of havurah is havurot.

-- Once we receive all the registrations, we will group participants into Havurot.
+• Once we receive all the registrations, we group participants into Havurot.

-- Every month, depending on the havurah you are in, one or two members of each Havurah will host the other members of their Havurah for a potluck Shabbat dinner, lunch, or to celebrate Havdalah.
-Additionally, Rabbi Michael and Adira Knopf will host two or three Havurot groups each month for a Shabbat meal.
+• Every month, depending on the havurah you are in, one or two members of each Havurah will host the other members of their Havurah for a potluck Shabbat dinner or lunch.
+Additionally, Rabbi Michael and Adira Knopf will host two or three Havurot groups each month for a Shabbat gathering.
 There will be an Opening Kick-Off event and an End-of the-Year celebration for all program participants.

-How many people will there be per Havurah?
+How many people are there in each Havurah?

 When are the monthly Shabbat dinners?

-On Friday evenings (Friday Night Havurot), Saturday late morning/lunch (Saturday ShaTOTS Havurah).
-Generally between October and June each year.
+On Friday evenings and Saturday lunch/afternoons (Havurah Alef and ShaTOTS), generally between October and June each year.

 What type of Shabbat meal will I be expected to serve (for Friday night and Sat. day)?